 Advantages of Earning a Graduate Degree

-Over the course of a lifetime, a person with a master’s degree typically earns $400,000 more than someone who only holds a bachelor’s degree, according to the U.S. Census Bureau, and Ph.D. holders are in a position to command even higher earnings.
+Over the course of a lifetime, a person with a master’s degree typically earns $40,000 more per year than someone who only holds a bachelor’s degree, according to the U.S. Census Bureau, and Ph.D. holders are in a position to command even higher earnings.